In This Article

 To create a new approval request, select one or more positions and the type of change being requested.
 All selected positions are routed as a group through the workflow assigned to the relevant department.
 The request type determines which approval workflow is used:

-• Position Change: For new positions or changes to FTE, job code, adjustments, or wage rate.
+- Position Change: For new positions or changes to FTE, job code, adjustments, wage rate, or position parent (reporting relationship).

 The Approval Process